Data Centers and Coldwater Fisheries

 1. High Water Use: Many data centers want to use large volumes of groundwater for cooling, rather than other alternatives.
 In regions like Minnesota, where coldwater trout streams rely on consistent groundwater inputs, large-scale water withdrawals can reduce stream flow and raise temperatures, both of which can be harmful to trout populations.

 2. Thermal Pollution: If water used for cooling is discharged back into natural systems, it may raise the temperature of nearby water bodies.
-Trout are extremely sensitive to water temperature, and even slight increases can reduce oxygen levels and threaten their survival.
+Trout are extremely sensitive to water temperature, even slight increases can reduce oxygen levels and threaten their survival.

 3. Groundwater Depletion: Trout streams in Minnesota often depend on groundwater-fed systems to stay cool and stable throughout the year.
 Large-scale water withdrawals by data centers may lower water tables, threatening these natural inputs.